focusaurus/hexagonal-lambda/readme.md

 - Trigger an API Gateway deployment: `ave node bin/deploy-apig.js dev`
   - Substitute `demo` for `dev` to target that deployment
   - Note our terraform-triggered deployments currently have an ordering issue where they fire before other APIG changes are done, so manually deploying is sometimes required.
+- Build OpenAPI JSON for documentation: `ave node ./bin/build-openapi.js`
+  - Spits out JSON to stdout.
+Copy/paste to a swagger UI if you want a pretty site.
+  - `ave ./bin/build-openapi.js demo` if you want to set the demo deployment as the base URL

 ## Filesystem Layout

 This project follows the same [underlying principles](https://github.com/focusaurus/express_code_structure#underlying-principles-and-motivations) I describe in my "Express Code Structure" sample project.
+Terraform doesn't play well with this as it requires grouping all `.tf` files in the same directory, so those are in a separate directory.

 **File Naming Conventions**

 - `lamba.js` AWS lambda handler modules
 - `*-tap.js` tap unit test files
 - `smoke-tests.js` smoke test files
+- `openapi.js` Open API documentation as an object

 ## Lambda Organization